 - Demonstrate high professional and personal potential for the gospel ministry.

 - Have an equivalent of at least three years of experience in ministry subsequent to the first graduate theological degree.

 - Supply satisfactory recommendations from your conference president, a pastoral colleague, and a local elder (a total of three recommendations from specific individuals is required).
-The recommendation forms are in your application package.
+The recommendation requests are initiated as part of your online application.